 A few minutes later, I heard the doorhandle turn, got up, and was just about to open the door when Hank meekly poked his head inside.
 “Hi Hank,” I greeted him.

 “Hi,” he said, still sounding pretty sad.
 He walked over to the couch and apologized to Oliver, who was happy to forgive and forget, which I think he’d already done.

 Matt came downstairs when he heard Hank.
 “Hank!
 Did you apologize to your brother?”

 “Dada, Hank said he sowwy,” Oliver chimed in.

 “Ok, good.
 You both behave while I fix the sink.”

-Kid turned to me, clearly still upset.
+Hank turned to me, clearly still upset.
 The tears I’d seen earlier were still there, and something in that moment—the apology, being snapped at after the apology, or just being sick—brought them all up again.
 I walked over to him and gave him a hug.
 I wasn’t sure what else to do or say, so a hug seemed appropriate.
 He buried his face in my stomach as I patted the top of his head and told him he’s not a bad kid, he just needs to be nicer and gentler with his little brother.
-When he pulled away, my shirt was wet with tears, but Kid seemed slightly better.
+When he pulled away my shirt was wet with tears, but Hank seemed slightly better.

 We sat on the couch to watch more sponge adventures.

 Within moments, my insistence that they share the bowl of pretzels was proving futile, so I just poured pretzels into another bowl so each could have their own.
 Why they couldn’t both eat out of the same bowl was beyond me until I reflected on what it was like to be a kid and have little agency over your life, your decisions, your possessions.
 Plus, siblings have to share so many things–space, belongings, experiences, parental attention–that sometimes sharing pretzels isn’t easy.
 So two bowls for two boys it was.